lukesiedle/Ant/readme.md

 	 *
 	 *	@package Ant
 	 *	@subpackage Application
 	 *	@since 0.1.0
-	 *
 	 */

 ### Commenting a class method

-Methods within a class only need to specify a @since attribute, as well as @return if the method returns something, as follows:
+Methods within a class only need to specify @param for parameters, @since attribute, as well as @return if the method returns something, as follows.
+If you comment exactly like the following, it achieves compatibility with PHPDocs, and many IDEs will show aspects of the comment in the hint.

 *Example:*

-	/*
+	/**
-	 *	Returns the application storage
+	 *	Extends the application storage
 	 *	object.
 	 *
+	 *	@param array $arr The data to store
+	 *
 	 *	@since 0.1.0
 	 *	@return object The storage object
 	 */

-	public static function get(){
+	public static function set( $arr ){
 		return self :: $app;
 	}